+DIFF_YEAR(date1, date2) Syntax

+date1 Arguments

-Syntax DIFF_YEAR(date1, date2) Arguments date1 The first date or date expression to use in the calculation. date2 The second date or date expression to use in the calculation.
-Returns The number of years between date1 and date2.
-The function calculates the difference by subtracting the year number of date1 from the year number of date2.
-For example, if date1 is 1/1/08 and date2 is 12/31/08, DIFF_YEAR() returns 0.
+The number of years between date1 and date2.
+The function calculates the Returns difference by subtracting the year number of date1 from the year number of date2.
+For example, if date1 is 1/1/08 and date2 is 12/31/08, DIFF YEAR() returns 0.
 If date1 is 11/25/08 and date2 is 1/5/09, DIFF_YEAR() returns 1.

+Example The following example calculates the number of years between each value in the

+HireDate data field and each value in the TerminationDate data field.

+DIFF YEAR([HireDate], [TerminationDate])

-Example The following example calculates the number of years between each value in the HireDate data field and each value in the TerminationDate data field.
-DIFF_YEAR([HireDate],[TerminationDate]) The following example calculates the number of years from each value in the HireDate data field to the current date.
+The following example calculates the number of years from each value in the HireDate data field to the current date.
 TODAY() is a function that returns the current date.

-'''

-DIFF_YEAR([HireDate], TODAY())
+DIFF YEAR([HireDate], TODAY())

-'''